 Learn three different ways for how to gather fabric and where to use each sewing technique.
 Gathering can be a tricky skill to perfect, but it’s an important sewing technique to know.

 In all my samples I sewed I either used a quilting cotton fabric or rayon.
 I used an all-purpose sewing machine needle and all-purpose sewing thread.
-Learn more about all the basic sewing stitches you need to sew clothing.
+If you are learning how to sew, you can start with sewing 101 for beginners!

 Tips for Gathering Fabric